-If you have a student who will be enrolled in college for the 2023–24 school year, you might have highlighted October 1 on your calendar.
-This is the date the U.S. Department of Education makes the FAFSA (Free Application for Federal Student Aid) available for the upcoming school year.
 The form is required for students to be considered for most need-based financial aid.
 We suggest completing the form even if the application shows you do not qualify for need-based aid.
 Many colleges use the FAFSA to collect information for merit grants and scholarships, which can vary greatly from school to school.
-If you don’t want to leave any money on the table, we suggest you take the time to complete one every October.
+If you don’t want to leave any money on the table, we suggest you take the time to complete one every fall.
 Some schools even increase merit aid just because a student filled out the FAFSA!
 The sooner you get it done, the better.
-Many experts suggest completing the form by November 1 to avoid missing early award deadlines.
+Many experts suggest completing the form within a month of its release to avoid missing early award deadlines.

 Some schools ask you to complete the CSS Profile as well.
-The CSS Profile is an online application operated by the College Board and is currently used by 240 institutions and scholarship programs to award non-federal institutional aid.
+The CSS Profile is an online application operated by the College Board and is currently used by 265 institutions and scholarship programs to award non-federal institutional aid.
 This article focuses on changes to the FAFSA.

 Price of college per year |